wp-plugins/mobile-client-detection-plugin/readme.txt

 1. Upload the 'mobile-client-detection-plugin' directory into the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu within WordPress.
-3. It operates quite silently.
+3. It operates quite silently (unless debug output is enabled).

 == Frequently Asked Questions ==